Should Infant Formula Approval Be Based on Risk Level?

 Why This Matters

 Have a baby or planning to?
 This affects what formula and specialized infant foods make it to store shelves.
-Parents of premature babies or infants with medical conditions rely on products like human milk fortifiers.
-The new system could speed up access to some products—but critics might worry about less oversight for "lower-risk" items.
+Parents of infants with special dietary needs—like premature babies needing human milk fortifiers—could see faster access to new products.
+But the trade-off is less government review upfront for some items.

 What Could Change

-Lower-risk infant foods could reach the market faster through post-market notification instead of pre-approval.
+Lower-risk infant foods could reach the market with just a notification to Health Canada—no pre-approval needed.
 Moderate-risk products would get expedited reviews.
-Higher-risk products would still need full pre-market authorization.
+Only higher-risk products would face full pre-market authorization.
 These changes would eventually become formal regulations published in the Canada Gazette.

 Key Issues

-- Should lower-risk infant foods be allowed to market with only post-market notification?
+• Should lower-risk infant foods be allowed on the market with just a post-market notification?

 How to Participate